umairalipathan1980/Talk-to-Videos/README.md

 Enable speech input and output for a hands-free experience:

-- Record questions with your microphone
+- Input questions with your microphone
 - Hear answers spoken back to you
 - Choose from multiple voice options
 - Seamless text and speech integration